heutelbeck/sapl-policy-engine/sapl-attribute-api-gui/README.md

 # SAPL Attribute API GUI

 The SAPL Attribute API GUI project is a simple web interface for administrator to manage the attribute repository via the API server.
+The Attribute API GUI can be configured to store a preset connection.
+It's also possible to add more connections during the runtime.

 ## Prerequisites